windley/CS462-Event-Edition/project/Lab3.md

 # Grading

-- 10% Proper registration with Foursquare Real-Time API, including SSL support
+- 10% &mdash; Proper registration with Foursquare Real-Time API, including SSL support
-- 15% Foursquare checkin "events" properly received and stored
+- 15% &mdash; Foursquare checkin "events" properly received and stored
-- 20% Driver website produces unique ESLs for each flower shop and stores the ESL received from the flower shop
+- 20% &mdash; Driver website produces unique ESLs for each flower shop and stores the ESL received from the flower shop
-- 20% Proper **rfq:bid_available** event signaling
+- 20% &mdash; Proper **rfq:bid_available** event signaling
   - Signal automatically if the driver is within _n_ miles of the flower shop
   - Signal manually if the driver texts "bid anyway"
-- 20% Proper setup with Twilio; sending and receiving SMS messages
+- 20% &mdash; Proper setup with Twilio; sending and receiving SMS messages
-- 15% Proper **rfq:bid_available** event consumption
+- 15% &mdash; Proper **rfq:bid_available** event consumption